apache/paimon/docs/content/maintenance/dedicated-compaction.md

 | continuous.discovery-interval     | 10 s    | Duration   | The discovery interval of continuous reading.                                                                                                                                                               |
 | sink.parallelism                  | (none)  | Integer    | Defines a custom parallelism for the sink.
 By default, if this option is not defined, the planner will derive the parallelism for each statement individually by also considering the global configuration. |

-If you submit a batch job (set `execution.runtime-mode: batch` in Flink's configuration), all current table files will be compacted.
-If you submit a streaming job (set `execution.runtime-mode: streaming` in Flink's configuration), the job will continuously monitor new changes to the table and perform compactions as needed.
+You can use `-D execution.runtime-mode=batch` to control batch or streaming mode.
+If you submit a batch job, all current table files will be compacted.
+If you submit a streaming job, the job will continuously monitor new changes to the table and perform compactions as needed.

 {{< hint info >}}